patricknoda11/Warehouse-Project/README.md

 - As a user, I want to be able to organize my warehouse inventory by package size
 - As a user, I want to be able to view the details regarding packages currently stored in the warehouse inventory
 - As a user, I want to be able to view details of all past imports and exports that have occurred
-- As a user, I want to be able to save changes to my warehouse inventory to file
+- As a user, I want to be able to save changes of my warehouse inventory to file
 - As a user, I want to be able to load my warehouse inventory from file
-- As a user, I want to be prompted to save changes made to the warehouse inventory, and be given the option to save or not save to file
+- As a user, when I start the application, I want to be prompted to save changes made to the warehouse inventory, and be given the option to save or not save to file
-- As a user, I want to be prompted to load a previously saved warehouse inventory file
+- As a user, when I start the application, I want to be prompted to load a previously saved warehouse inventory file